 When we think about the future, we always associate it with uncertainty - the stock market, the next featured entree at NCH, whether or not you’re going to pass CIS160, etc. - you know, the usual.

 Yet, with Dr. Rakesh Vohra, one of the ECON101 and ESE204 professors brought over from Northwestern’s renowned Kellogg School of Management as a PIK Professor specializing in mechanism design, the future is what he specializes in and embraces.
 It’s not something to fear - in fact, it’s something that he can predict.

 Most people have probably heard of the term “game theory”, and if you haven’t, this is the basic premise: given a game with set rules and two players who you assume are going to compete against each other and behave rationally, you can predict the outcome using game theory.
-What Dr. Vohra does completely flips this idea upside down -
+What Dr. Vohra does completely flip this idea upside down -

 “Supposing I can design the game that people are going to participate in, and though I cannot control what they do, I can control the rules of the game and use game theory to predict how they will respond to the rules of the game, and that determines the outcome that I might be interested in.
 For example, how resources are allocated, what kinds of investments do people make.
 As the planner, how should I design the game to achieve those outcomes?”

 This kind of research has extremely practical applications in the world that we live in today - the AdWords auction system that Google runs as part of its search engine platform is fundamentally connected to mechanism design.
 The auction is the “game”, and ultimately Google designs it in a way that maximizes the revenue that they make from the bidders that try to compete for lucrative search words.
 Dr. Vohra defined these advertisements as “complex assets”, assets that are far beyond typical things you’d find at an art or car auction: